Raheem Mostert: Early life

-Recruiting

 Mostert committed to Purdue University on January 14, 2011.
 He chose Purdue over football scholarships from Indiana University, Marshall University, the University of Illinois, the United States Naval Academy, Rutgers University, the University of Miami, the University of Southern Mississippi, the University of Central Florida, and Wake Forest University.

 College career

 Mostert attended and played college football at Purdue from 2011 to 2014.
 In his first collegiate season in 2011, Mostert set a school record as he averaged 33.5 yards a return, capped off with a 99-yard touchdown return in the 2011 Little Caesars Pizza Bowl against Western Michigan.
 He finished the season with seven returns of 39 or more yards, including an 81-yarder at Indiana and a 74-yarder at Wisconsin.
 Against the Badgers, Mostert racked up 206 yards on five kickoff returns to break 42-year-old school records for total yardage and average yards per return in a single game.
-(41.2) For his efforts against Wisconsin, Mostert was named the Big Ten Freshman of the Week, becoming the first Purdue freshman to do it since Rob Henry in October 2010.
-Mostert’s 837 kickoff return yards are the second best in school history for a single season.
+(41.2) For his efforts against Wisconsin, Mostert was named the Big Ten Conference Freshman of the Week, becoming the first Purdue freshman to do it since Rob Henry in October 2010.
+Mostert's 837 kickoff return yards are the second best in school history for a single season.
 He is now ranked 13th on Purdue's career kickoff return yards.

 In May 2012, Mostert was named to the preseason Jet Award watch list, an award given to the top return specialist in the NCAA.
 During spring practice, he was named a captain for the 2012 season.
 In the 2012 season, Mostert finished with 16 carries for 85 yards and a touchdown to go along with 18 kick returns for 463 yards.

 In the 2013 season, Mostert finished with 11 carries for 37 yards to go along with 11 kick returns for 258 yards and a touchdown, which was a 100-yarder against Penn State.

-His role expanded in the 2014 season.
-Mostert finished with 93 carries for 529 yards and three touchdowns to go along with 34 kick returns for 731 yards.
+Moster's role expanded in the 2014 season.
+He finished with 93 carries for 529 yards and three touchdowns to go along with 34 kick returns for 731 yards.